jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Natural transformations.md

 An **equivalence of categories** is a pair of functors $F : \mathscr{A} \to \mathscr{B}$ and $F' : \mathscr{B} \to \mathscr{A}$ such that $F \circ F'$ and $F' \circ F$ are naturally isomorphic to the identity functor on each category.

+---

-Note then that a natural transformation sends objects to morphisms and morphisms to commuting squares.
+Note — a natural transformation sends objects to morphisms and morphisms to commuting squares.

 ##### _example:_ the double dual gives an equivalence of categories